vincenzo5/backtester-mvp/docs/deprecated/testing_filters.md

-# Testing the Filter System
+# Testing the Filter System (Deprecated)

-This guide explains how to test the walk-forward filter system.
+This guide has been consolidated into the Walk-Forward Optimization & Filters Guide.

+See `../strategies/walkforward_guide.md` for:
+- Walk-forward usage and configuration
+- Filters configuration and verification
+- Test commands and troubleshooting

 ## Quick Test Commands